37th Arkansas Infantry Regiment

-The 37th Arkansas Infantry Regiment (1862–1865) was a Confederate Army infantry regiment during the American Civil War.
-It was originally designated as the 29th Arkansas Infantry Regiment and was also known as 1st Trans-Mississippi Infantry Regiment.
-The unit served in the Department of the Trans-Mississippi from its formation in the summer of 1862 until the surrender in May 1865.
+The 37th Arkansas Infantry Regiment or the 1st Trans-Mississippi Rifle Regiment (also known as "Pleasants' regiment" and "Bell's regiment") was an infantry formation of the Confederate States Army in the Trans-Mississippi Theater of the American Civil War.
+It was successively commanded by Colonels Joseph C. Pleasants and Samuel S. Bell.

-Organization
+Formation

 The 37th Arkansas Infantry Regiment was organized in Pope County by individual companies during March through June 1862 and organized as the 29th Arkansas Infantry Regiment upon its acceptance into Confederate service on June 6, 1862, under the command of Colonel Joseph C. Pleasants.
 The unit was also at one time designated as the 1st Trans-Mississippi Infantry Regiment.
 The unit's Field Officers were Lieutenant Colonel Jeptha C. Johnson and Major John A. Geoghegan.
 It was renamed as the 37th Arkansas Infantry regiment following the Battle of Prairie Grove.
 The unit was composed of volunteer companies from the following counties: